zonca/zonca.github.io-source/content/2017-12-05-scalable-jupyterhub-kubernetes-jetstream.md

 ## Install Kubernetes

 The "Zero to Jupyterhub" recipe targets an already existing Kubernetes cluster, for example on Google Cloud.
-However they also released a set of scripts based on the `kubeadm` tool to setup Kubernetes on other servers.
+However they also released a set of scripts based on the `kubeadm` tool to setup Kubernetes from scratch.

 This will install all the Kubernetes services and configure the `kubectl` command line tool for administering and monitoring the cluster and the `helm` package manager to install pre-packaged services.